aisychev/aisychev.github.io/_pages/about.md

 Since November 2023 I am a postdoctoral researcher at TU Wien with [Maria Christakis](https://mariachris.github.io/).
 I received my PhD from TU Munich, where I was co-advised by [Eva Darulova](https://malyzajko.github.io/) and [Helmut Seidl](https://www.cs.cit.tum.de/pl/personen/helmut-seidl/).
 Before that I was a graduate student in [Max-Planck Institute for Software Systems (MPI-SWS)](https://mpi-sws.org/) and [Saarland University](https://www.graduateschool-computerscience.de/).

 My research interests span over various topics in formal methods and software engineering.
-I am passionate about static analysis, in my book, AI stands for abstract interpretation.
+I am passionate about static analysis, in my book, *AI stands for abstract interpretation*.
 During my PhD, I focused on analysing and optimising numerical programs, now exploring new domains.
 I am curious about program synthesis, optimization, repair and testing and how they can help make software reliable and understandable.

 # Service
 **Recent / upcoming:** PLDI SRC'24, SAS'24, ASE Tool Demo'24, ISSTA'24 (publicity chair)